 Before the Jews were redeemed from Egypt, the hardships of slavery intensified.
 The Jews used to take for granted that Pharaoh would provide straw for their bricks, but then he demanded that they find this bonding material themselves.

 Perhaps a similar dynamic is occurring today.
 For centuries, Jews took for granted that they would marry within the faith and maintain a connection with their Jewish heritage.
 Today, skyrocketing assimilation rates and large numbers of off the derech (formerly observant) youth make clear that we can no longer take this connection with Judaism for granted.
-To maintain our Jewish identity, like our ancestors in Egypt, our generation needs to forge our own bond with God.
+To maintain our Jewish identity, like our ancestors in Egypt, we need to forge our own bond with God.

 How do we do that?

-By following what worked for the Jews in Egypt.
-Here are four lessons we can learn from them:
+By doing what worked for the Jews in Egypt.
+Here are five lessons we can learn from them:

 1. Pray.
 Talking to another deepens the connection.
 Talking to God will deepen your connection to Him.
 The Torah says that before God redeemed the Jewish people, He heard their cry (Exodus 2:24).
 We need to cry out to God, asking Him to bring us closer to Him.

-We have to realize that we cannot do anything without God’s help.
+Realize that you cannot do anything without God’s help.
 Speak to Him daily about your struggles, preferably out loud and in your native language.
 This practice, called Hitbodedut, was popularized by Rebbe Nachman of Breslov.

 2. Demonstrate your loyalty to your Creator.
 Just as the Jews in Egypt slaughtered the god of the Egyptians, we also need to show our devotion to our Creator by slaughtering the gods of western society.
 Examples of modern day gods: The pursuit of money at all costs, the unbridled pursuit of physical pleasure and the pursuit of escapist activities which waste one’s time and often pollute one’s mind.

-Ways to slaughter the gods of western society:
+Ways to slaughter the gods of western society and show your loyalty to your Creator:

 In our lives, when we see others struggling, we also must not turn a blind eye.
 The Torah cautions (Leviticus 19:16), “…Do not stand aside while the blood of your fellow is shed…” We have to help others; we have to make their challenge our challenge.